pearcej/cppds/_sources/Sort/TheSelectionSort.rst

       :feedback_d: Selection sort improves upon bubble sort by making fewer swaps.

       Suppose you have the following vector of numbers to sort:
-      [11, 7, 12, 14, 19, 1, 6, 18, 8, 20] which vector represents the partially sorted (ascending) vector after three complete passes of selection sort?
+      [11, 7, 12, 14, 19, 1, 6, 18, 8, 20] which vector represents the partially sorted (ascending) vector after three steps of selection sort?